alex-ception/unit-bot/README.md

 - Either by me, so you just have to update the main branch: **git pull**
 - Or by youself but I promise it's not so tricky :D
   - Just **make new screenshots** for update images in the images folder (Last war can update UI buttons)
   - Your screen resolution changed so the script can't click on the right regions so it's faster to **update pixel variables** by yourself directly (remove loop in startBot.py and just call GetPosition().
-Then start the script with **Python startBot.py** and set your mouse wherever your want, you gonna have the X and Y positions)
+Then start the script with **python startBot.py** and set your mouse wherever your want, you gonna have the X and Y positions)

 ## Is it work perfectly ?